PKU-Alignment/align-anything/README.md

 ## Evaluation Scripts

-The script for evaluation is also located in the `./scripts` directory.
+The script for evaluation, *i.e.* `evaluate.sh` is located in the `./scripts` directory.
 Parameters requiring user input have been left empty and must be filled in before starting the evaluation process:

 ```bash
 SCRIPT_DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"